The 2020 Michigan Star Constitution Bee is open for registration!

-Top finishers in the first annual The Michigan Star Constitution Bee, which will be held April 18, 2020, join top finishers from Star News Constitution Bees in other states for the national championship, where additional scholarship prizes will be awarded to the national champion and second and third place finishers.
+Top finishers in the first annual The Michigan Star Constitution Bee will join top finishers from Star News Constitution Bees in other states for the national championship, where additional scholarship prizes will be awarded to the national champion and second and third place finishers.

 In addition, the three contestants from each state will compete for their states to be declared the state high school national champions.